-Designing and producing a training session can be a difficult task.
-Not only do you have to make sure the knowledge/skill you are training is factually correct but you also have to present it in a form which is easily digested by your learners.
+Training design can be easy to get wrong.
+Designing and producing an effective training session can be a really difficult task.
+Not only do you have to make sure the knowledge/skill/attitude you are training is factually correct but you also have to present it in a form which is easily digested by your learners.

 There is a logical 8 step process which will ensure that you include everything you need to in your training design and the learning can be evaluated back against your session objectives.